The Rave/Eagles Club: History

 The Milwaukee Eagles' Aerie #137 was formed in 1901 by a group of actors, theater managers, and other stage men.
 It was the first Eagles lodge in the state.
 They met in a headquarters on Second Street until it burned, when they moved to 6th St. The aerie grew quickly and by 1925 was the second-largest Eagles chapter in the U.S.

 In 1925 the chapter broke ground on a new clubhouse.
 Russell Barr Williamson designed the building, five stories tall, with Mediterranean Revival styling.
 The walls are stone, framing three round-topped recessed windows above the front entrance.
 Near the top of the wall is a wide frieze with a relief sculpture of human-eagle forms, rather similar to Assyrian art.
 The roof is covered in tile, typical of the Mediterranean Revival style.
 The grand opening for the Eagles Building was September 13, 1927.

-Since its construction in 1926, the Eagles Club has known several incarnations.
-Prominently among them, it housed the Fraternal Order of the Eagles, a notable organization whose considerable impacts on America's cultural landscape remain in effect today.
-The Eagles pushed for the foundation of Mother's Day, provided the impetus for a national Social Security program, and campaigned to eliminate job discrimination on the basis of age.
-Notable former Eagles include Theodore Roosevelt, Warren G. Harding, Franklin Roosevelt, Harry Truman, John F. Kennedy, Jimmy Carter and Ronald Reagan.
-The building now operates as The Rave / Eagles Club, a purveyor of music to Milwaukee for twenty years.